mpeterv/luacheck/README.md

    -g, --no-global       Do not check for accessing global variables.
    -r, --no-redefined    Do not check for redefined variables.
    -u, --no-unused       Do not check for unused variables.
+   --no-unused-args      Do not check for unused arguments and loop variables.
    -h, --help            Show this help message and exit.
 ```